mavoll/TrafficCountingTool/README.md

   <img src="/images/start_counting.jpg" width="600" align="middle">
 </p>

-6. Choose export granularities and save results to excel.
+6. Choose export granularity and save results to excel.
+For each chosen granularity you will find an separate excel sheet (aggregated accordingly) and if you have chosen "export raw data" than you will find an sheet for raw data (one line per intersection) too.
+If you select an existing excel file to export to, than new sheets will be added to it.
+Existing and equal named sheets will be overwritten.

 <p align="center">
   <img src="/images/save_results_to_excel.jpg" width="300" align="middle">